 Etiqa Comprehensive Car Insurance Highlights

 Where Etiqa falls short is in customization and value-added features.
 For instance, unlike many other insurers, its plan does not automatically include 24-hour roadside assistance.
 Additionally, in contrast to several other insurers' comprehensive plans, its personal accident benefits and medical expenses coverage only cover you, the policyholder, and does not extend to any passengers you may have in your car unless you want to buy their add-on package.
 This means families may not get the comprehensive coverage they may be looking for, especially if they have young passengers.

 Etiqa TPFT & TPO Plans

 Our study of third party car insurance plans found that Etiqa tends to offer less competitive prices for its TPO and TPFT plans.
 This is particularly the case for cars older than 8 years.
-Additionally, women will have to pay above average prices for TPO and TPFT plans by 5-10% whereas men will be paying around average.
-In fact, if you already have a 50% NCD, opting for the Comprehensive plan is actually cheaper by about 30%.
-However, Etiqa's TPFT plan does offer some additional coverage that other insurers don't, including loss or damage of accessories and towing service—offering cars that can't be covered by Comprehensive insurance a little bit extra protection.
+Additionally, women will have to pay above average prices for TPO and TPFT plans by 7% whereas men will be paying around average.
+Etiqa's TPFT plan does offer some additional coverage that other insurers don't, including loss or damage of accessories and towing service—offering cars that can't be covered by Comprehensive insurance a little bit extra protection.

 Etiqa offers several optional add-ons including adjusting your excess between S$200 and S$2,500 for lower/higher premiums.
 You can also choose the coverage level for your expensive car accoutrements like your sun/moon roof and solar film.
 Though its add-ons typically included in other insurer's base plans, it does offer a unique benefit called a Gap Cover, that provides up to S$80,000 for the difference between your outstanding car loan and the market value of your car in the event it gets totaled.
-You can also choose to use your own workshop for an additional fee, although if you are an inexperienced, elderly (over 75) or young (under 24) driver, your excess will increase from S$2,000 to S$4,000 if you opt to use your own workshop.
+You can also choose to use your own workshop for an additional fee, although if you are an inexperienced, elderly (over 75) or young (under 24) driver, your excess will increase from S$2,000 to S$4,000.
 Due to this, if you fall into those categories of drivers and you have a luxury car that requires special servicing, Etiqa may not be your best bet.

 To file a claim with Etiqa, you first have to report the incident within 24 hours both to Etiqa and the police (in the event of a theft).
 If you are making a claim against damage to your car, you have 14 days to do so.
 If you are making an own-damage claim for under S$5,000, you'll be able to get your claim approved within 30 minutes by using E-CLEVA, which is a video-assisted claim programme.
 For all other claims, you can log into your TiqConnect account.